Paddy Power Grand National offer: get £20 in free bets for the Festival

 The welcome bonus free bet is available to all new Paddy Power customers through this page.
 It takes just a few moments to complete and can be done from home using your desktop computer or on the move through the Paddy Power app.

+Click the image below to secure your £20 Grand National free bet at Paddy Power

-Paddy Power Grand National betting offer: up to £20 in free bets for the Aintree Festival
+Paddy Power Grand National betting offer: up to £20 in free bets for the Grand National Festival

 This generous Paddy Power Grand National betting offer is available to all new players today.
 When you register an account with this online betting giant – we’ll explain how shortly – you get £20 in free bets once you've staked just £5.